 DevOps is a new term describing what has also been called “agile system administration” or “agile operations” joined together with the values of agile collaboration between development and operations staff.

 Effectively, you can define DevOps as system administrators participating in an agile development process alongside developers and using a many of the same agile techniques for their systems work.

-For this purpose, “DevOps” doesn’t differentiate between different sysadmin sub-disciplines – “Ops” is a blanket term for systems engineers, system administrators, operations staff, and various other subdisciplines.
+For this purpose, “DevOps” doesn’t differentiate between different sysadmin sub-disciplines – “Ops” is a blanket term for systems engineers, system administrators, operations staff, release engineers, and various other subdisciplines.

 DevOps means a lot of different things to different people because “agile development” itself covers a lot of ground.
 People say that DevOps is “developer and operations collaboration,” or it’s “treating your code as infrastructure,” or it’s “using automation,” or “using kanban,” or a variety of seemingly loosely related items.
 The best way to define it in depth is to compare to the definition of agile development.
 Agile development, according to Wikipedia and the agile manifesto, consists of a couple different “levels” of thing.

 - Agile Principles – like “business/users and developers working together.”
 These are the core values that inform agile, like collaboration, people over process, software over documentation, and responding to change over planning.

 - Agile Methods – specific process types used to implement the agile principles.
 Iterations, Lean, XP, Scrum.
 “As opposed to waterfall.”

 - Agile Practices – techniques often found used in conjunction with agile development, not linked to a given method flavor, like test driven development, continuous integration, planning poker, etc.

 I believe the different parts of DevOps that people are talking about map directly to these three levels.